Weighted matroid: Finding a maximum-weight independent set

+This algorithm does not need to know anything about the matroid structure; it just needs an independence oracle for the matroid - a subroutine for testing whether a set is independent.

+Jack Edmonds proved that this simple algorithm indeed finds an independent set with maximum weight.
+Denote the set found by the algorithm by e1,...,ek.
+By the matroid properties, it is clear that k=rank(M), otherwise the set could be extended.
+Assume by contradiction that there is another set with a higher weight.
+Without loss of generality, it is possible to assume that this set has rank(M) elements too; denote it by f1,...,fk.
+Order these items such that w(f1) ≥ ... ≥ w(fk).
+Let j be the first index for which w(fj) > w(ej).
+Apply the augmentation property to the sets {f1,...,fj} and {e1,...,ej-1}; we conclude that there must be some i ≤ j such that fi could be added to {e1,...,ej-1} while keeping it independent.
+But w(fi) ≥ w(fj) > w(ej), so fi should have been chosen in step j instead of ej - a contradiction.

-Spanning forest algorithms
+Example: spanning forest algorithms

 As a simple example, say we wish to find the maximum spanning forest of a graph.
 That is, given a graph and a weight for each edge, find a forest containing every vertex and maximizing the total weight of the edges in the tree.
 This problem arises in some clustering applications.
+It can be solved by Kruskal's algorithm, which can be seen as the special case of the above greedy algorithm to a graphical matroid.

-If we look at the definition of the forest matroid above, we see that the maximum spanning forest is simply the independent set with largest total weight — such a set must span the graph, for otherwise we can add edges without creating cycles.
+If we look at the definition of the forest matroid, we see that the maximum spanning forest is simply the independent set with largest total weight — such a set must span the graph, for otherwise we can add edges without creating cycles.
 But how do we find it?

 Finding a basis

 There is a simple algorithm for finding a basis: